WestGrid/calgarySummerSchool2019/deepLearningMatlab.md

 <a href="https://www.mathworks.com/learn/tutorials/matlab-onramp.html" target="_blank">accessed for
 free</a>.

 **Laptop software**: All attendees will need to bring laptops with wireless access.
+For the hands-on, we will be using MATLAB Online hosted on MathWorks site.